Wednesday, 31 August 2022 00:00

 225-342-7009

-The Louisiana Center for the Book, established in the State Library of Louisiana in 1994 for the purpose of stimulating public interest in reading, books, literacy, and libraries and celebrating Louisiana’s rich literary heritage, is the state affiliate of the Library of Congress Center for the Book.
+The Louisiana Center for the Book was established in the State Library of Louisiana in 1994.
+Its mission is to stimulate public interest in reading, books, literacy, andlibraries and to celebrate Louisiana’s rich literary heritage.
+It is the official state affiliate of the Library of Congress Center for the Book.

 State Library of Louisiana